Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Introduction

 It is natural to wonder whether the computed connection form has any practical uses.
 In fact it does; our preliminary work indicates that one can leverage it to compute the spectrum of the Bochner Laplacian.
 (Recall that the Bochner Laplacian, which differs from the Hodge Laplacian, is constructed by composing the covariant derivative with its $L^2$-adjoint.)
 We plan to pursue this in future work.

-\paragraph{Contributions.} In section 2 we prove (to our knowledge) the first scaled trace and inverse inequalities applied to arbitrary curved finite elements which make no reference to an ambient space or special coordinates.
-We also arrive at new notions of shape regularity and quasi-uniformity for this setting, and we prove their equivalence to the usual notions in practice.
-In section 3, we specialize FEEC methods to the situation where a Regge metric is used to approximate a smooth Riemannian metric, and we provide intrinsic bounds on the geometric error.
-In sections 4, 5, and 6 we apply these methods to derive and prove convergence of an approximate connection form for compact Riemannian discs.
+\paragraph{Contributions.} In Section 2 we prove (to our knowledge) the first scaled trace and inverse inequalities applied to arbitrary curved finite elements which make no reference to an ambient space or special coordinates.
+We also arrive at new definitions of shape regularity and quasi-uniformity for manifolds with Regge metrics, and we prove that Euclidean shape regularity and quasi-uniformity in coordinates implies Riemannian shape-regularity and quasi-uniformity{, thereby showing that the new definitions are generalizations of the standard definitions}.
+In Section 3, we specialize FEEC methods to the situation where a Regge metric is used to approximate a smooth Riemannian metric{we apply existing results from the theory of geometric variational crimes~\cite{Holst-Stern} to a setting where a Regge metric approximates a smooth Riemannian metric}, and we provide {new} intrinsic bounds on the geometric error.
+In Sections 4, 5, and 6 we apply these methods to derive and prove convergence of an approximate connection form for compact 2-dimensional Riemannian manifolds with trivial homology.
+We have attempted to point out where our results {in these latter sections} are based on prior work, especially Theorem \ref{diffFh} is an extension of an existing proof by the first author and collaborators, and Theorem \ref{Fhbounds} is inspired by that proof as well.